w3f/Grants-Program/applications/sub_consensus_mechanism.md

 In this case, we would actively develop The detailed specifications of the planned Proof of Concept will depend on the results of the research phase, but would include the implementation of the sub consensus mechanism for at least one existing parachain, along with testing and benchmarks.

-More generally, once the team is more familiar with the Polkadot ecosystem, we could provide additionnal assistance in core development on other subjects.
+More generally, once the team is more familiar with the Polkadot ecosystem, we could provide additional assistance in core development on other subjects.

 ## Additional Information :heavy_plus_sign: